walterfreeman/phy211/syllabus.md

     * Jadrien Paustian, <jtpausti@syr.edu>
     * Aaron Trowbridge, <atrowbri@syr.edu>
 -   Head coach:
-    - Adam Aly, <aaly04@syr.edu>
+    * Adam Aly, <aaly04@syr.edu>
 -   Class meeting: Tuesdays and Thursdays, 11 AM-12:20 PM, on Zoom and Twitch (subject to change)
 -   Help sessions (office hours): Tuesdays 1:30-4:30 PM, Fridays 9:30 AM-noon, on Zoom
-    * If you want to come see me in person, we can arrange an in-person meeting outdoors.
+    * If you want to come see me in person, we can arrange an in-person meeting
 -   Course website: <https://walterfreeman.github.io/phy211/>, in addition to Blackboard

 ---

 <a id="books"></a>

 ### Textbooks and materials

 - *University Physics Volume 1* (W. Moebs, S. Ling, J. Sanny, et al.), published by OpenStax.
-This is an open-access textbook available to anyone under the terms of the CC-BY 4.0 license and can be <a href="https://openstax.org/details/books/university-physics-volume-1">downloaded for free</a>.
+This is an open-access textbook available to anyone under the terms of the CC-BY 4.0 license.<a href="https://openstax.org/details/books/university-physics-volume-1">You may access the textbook online or download it for free here</a>.
 You are free to print this textbook on your own; OpenStax will sell you a printed copy if you like.

 - You will need a computer to connect to remote aspects of the course.
 It will be helpful to have a tablet or convertible laptop with a stylus.